stephenwright/shipwreck/README.md

 ### The "checked" field property

-Shipwreck supports the field having a `checked` property for inputs of type `radio` and `checkbow`
+Shipwreck supports the field having a `checked` property for inputs of type `radio` and `checkbox`

 ### The "select" field type

-`select` is not valid field type in the siren spec.
+`select` is not a valid field type in the Siren spec.
 Shipwreck supports `select`, and expects `value` to be an array.

 ```
 {